alexwenzel/spaces.css/readme.md

 # spaces.css

-Ready to use css classes for spacing
+ready to use css classes for spacing

  - margin and padding
  - Range 0px to 100px